 Resale For Cancellation

 Notwithstanding the above, should Royal Media cancel the entire Event, the Hotel agrees to undertake reasonable sales efforts to resell the canceled rooms, which had been set aside for Royal Media as of the contract date.
 Provided the Cancellation Fee has been paid in full, if the Hotel resells rooms, Royal Media will be reimbursed for the lesser of the resale price and the amount of the Cancellation Fee paid by Royal Media that is attributable to the resold rooms.
 Reimbursement will be made within 90 days from the date of the Event.
 For greater certainty, all rooms in inventory at the time of cancellation must be sold before any rooms are considered resold.

-Construction Clause or RenovationOption to Rebook
+Construction Clause or Renovation

+As of the date of signing of this contract, Hotel has started the remodeling of Hotel Guest rooms.
+The Hotel agrees to keep Royal Media informed in writing of the following:

+Planned scope of project;

+Schedule for completion;

+Anticipated impact project will have on areas to be utilized by Royal Media.

+Hotel’s plan for minimizing impact of project to Royal Media if any.

+Hotel promises that any such construction or remodeling will not interfere with Royal Media use of the Hotel.
+The parties agree to negotiate in good faith to resolve any concerns raised as a result of renovations or remodeling and to enter into such amendments of this agreement as may be necessary to reasonably accommodate both parties’ interests.

+Option to Rebook

+The Hotel agrees that 40% of any cancellation fee charged to the Patron may be used towards a Patron event of equal or greater anticipated revenue booked within 6 months of full cancellation of the Event and that will take place within twelve months from the Event dates.
+The fees will appear as a credit against the bill for the new event.
+All cancellation fees remaining after one year shall be forfeited by the Patron.

 SECTION 7 – ATTRITION